On this page:

 3 |

-This course examines techniques to communicate and present your ideas using your professional skills and various technological solutions.
-Topics include writing business documents, creating and delivering presentations, preparation for career launch, foundations of effective teamwork, report writing, sourcing and citing information and interpersonal communication.
+This course examines techniques to communicate and present your ideas using your professional skills as well as a variety of technological solutions.
+Topics include writing business documents, creating and delivering presentations, preparation for career launch, foundations of effective teamwork, report writing, sourcing and citing information, and interpersonal communication.
 Concepts are reinforced through relevant, task-based activities and assessments.
 Equivalents:

 |